nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Improve the search and filter feature**
 Currently, the UI does not update and will remain unchanged from the previous command.
 This may be confusing or inaccurate and thus it should remain blank

+### Improve on `remark` feature
+**Improve the remark feature**
+Currently, if you use multiple prefix , it is allowed and only the last prefix will be used.
+We would like to improve on this by only allowing 1 prefix to be used.
+Thus we verify for duplicate `r/` prefix since it does not make sense to have multiple remarks for the same person.

 ## **Appendix: Effort**

 ### ScoreList, Score, Summary Statistic, Filter